Computing the Lie algebra of the differential Galois group: the reducible case: Introduction

 In \cite{BaClDiWe16a}, it is explained how to put a completely reducible block-diagonal system into reduced form.
 We will show that, to reduce $[\mathcal{A}]$, it is thus sufficient to be able to reduce $[A]$ under the assumption that the block diagonal differential system

 is in reduced form.
 We, with A. Aparicio-Monforte, had solved this problem in \cite{ApDrWe16a} in the special case when the Lie algebra of $A_{\mathrm{diag}}(x)$ is abelian.
 This was extended by Casale and the second author in \cite{CaWe15a} to families of $\mathrm{SL}_2$-systems.
-In this paper, we treat the problem in the general case. \\
+In this paper, we treat the problem in the general case.
+A review of this work with an emphasis on down-to-earth exposition, relations to questions of theoretical physics and examples can be found in \cite{dreyfus2021differential}. \\

-\textbf{ General algorithms for computing differential Galois groups.} Using the classification of the algebraic subgroups of $\mathrm{SL}_{2}$, Kovacic gave an efficient algorithm for computing differential Galois groups when $n=2$.
-This approach was systematized by Singer and Ulmer in \cite{SiUl93a,SiUl95a}, notably in the case $n=3$.
+\textbf{ General algorithms for computing differential Galois groups.} Using the classification of the algebraic subgroups of $\mathrm{SL}_{2}$, Kovacic gave an efficient algorithm for computing liouvillian solutions, which in turn allows to essentially obtain the differential Galois group when $n=2$.
+This approach was systematized by Singer and Ulmer in \cite{SiUl93a,SiUl93b} and then \cite{SiUl97a}, notably in the case $n=3$.
 Let us now describe general procedures that work for an arbitrary $n$.
 Compoint and Singer gave a decision procedure in \cite{CoSi99a} to compute the differential Galois group in the case of completely reducible (direct sums of irreducible) systems.
 Berman and Singer gave an algorithm extending \cite{CoSi99a} for a large class of reducible systems \cite{Be02a,BeSi99a}.
 Using model theory, Hrushovski gave in \cite{Hr02a} the first general decision procedure computing the Galois group.
-It was recently clarified and improved by Feng in \cite{Fe15a}, see also \cite{amzallag2018degree,sun2018new}.
+It was clarified and improved by Feng in \cite{Fe15a}, see also \cite{sun2018new}.
+More recently, the paper \cite{amzallag2018degree} introduces new ideas to further improve the bounds in Hrushovski's algorithm.
 A symbolic-numeric algorithm was proposed by van der Hoeven in \cite{Ho07b}, based on the Schlesinger-Ramis density theorems.
-None of these general algorithm is currently implemented or even close to be, either because their complexity is prohibitive (specially Hrushovski's algorithm) or because no one knows yet how to implement the basic required building blocks. \\
+None of these general algorithms is currently implemented, either because their complexity is prohibitive (especially Hrushovski's algorithm) or because it is not yet known how to implement some of the required building blocks. \\